wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Installing Proxies on Multiple Linux Hosts

-Ansible is an open-source automation engine that automates software provisioning, configuration management, and application deployment.
+Ansible is an open-source automation engine that automates software provisioning, configuration and management, and application deployment.
 The Wavefront Ansible role installs and configures the Wavefront proxy, which allows you to automate Wavefront proxy installation on multiple Linux hosts.
 For details, see the [Ansible in-product integration](integrations.html#in-product-integrations) setup instructions.

 <a name="restart"></a>